Last Updated on: 10th November 2023, 11:01 am

 - A swollen or distended abdomen.

 As a minimum, the persin from avocados causes digestive irritation.

-Alongside vomiting, your parrot will likely experience loose, watery stools or diarrhea.
-You may also notice that the abdomen becomes swollen.
+Alongside vomiting, a parrot will likely experience loose, watery stools or diarrhea.
+You may also notice that the abdomen becomes swollen and distended.

 Fatty Liver Disease

-While avocados contain healthy fats, that doesn’t mean they can’t cause weight gain.
+While avocados contain unsaturated fats and no cholesterol, that doesn’t mean they can’t cause weight gain.
 A standard avocado weighing 201 g contains 29 g of fat, which is high compared to other fruits.

 Excess fat can lead to fatty liver disease.
 Also known as hepatic lipidosis, it occurs when large amounts of fat accumulate in the liver.
 However, a parrot that eats avocado is unlikely to live long enough to grow fat.

 Does Avocado Kill Parrots?

-Avocado poisoning is among the most common reasons for sudden death in parrots.
+Avocado poisoning is among the more common reasons for sudden death in parrots.
 Though, it’s more likely that it’ll exhibit a range of symptoms first, including: